Janpot/then-redis-scripts/README.md

 **Returns:** `ScriptRunner`

-Builds a script runner for a certain `then-redis` client.
+Builds a script runner for a certain `redis` client.

 ###### Option `String base`